+Merion, PA.
 The Barnes allowed Fred to develop perception and art theory skills, which he later applied to his compositions.
-Noyes' early works of the mid-1930s consist largely of landscapes and still lifes, which are categorized as serene, yet moody, and reminiscent of the works of Daniel Garber, a contemporary figure among Pennsylvania Impressionists.
+Noyes' early works of the mid-1930s consist largely of landscapes and still lifes, which are categorized as serene, yet moody, and reminiscent of the works of Daniel Garber, a contemporary figure among Pennsylvania impressionists.

-Following a move to New Jersey in 1933, Noyes was inspired by Paul Cezanne's analytical flat planes, as well as the bright primitive color and passionate brush strokes employed by Fauvist artists Andre Derain and Henri Matisse.
+Following a move to New Jersey in 1933, Noyes seemed to be inspired by Paul Cezanne's analytical flat planes, as well as the bright primitive color and passionate brush strokes employed by Fauvist artists Andre Derain and Henri Matisse.
 In 1941, Noyes' artistic progress was interrupted by World War II when he was drafted and sent to France.